HIPS/Spearmint/README.md

 ### STEP 1: Installation
 1. Download/clone the spearmint code
-2. Install the spearmint package using pip: "pip install -e \</path/to/spearmint/root\>" (the -e means changes will be reflected automatically)
+2. Install the spearmint package with "sudo python setup.py install"
 3. Download and install MongoDB: https://www.mongodb.org/
 4. Install the pymongo package using e.g., pip or anaconda
 5. Install PyGMO package (this is used for solving inner multi-objective optimization problems with known, simple and fast objectives).